josbri/josep-blog/static/portfolio/portfolio.md

   - Netlify
   - Netlify CMS
   - Styled-Components
 description: This portfolio.
-Made following the[](https://jamstack.org/) JAMstack guidelines, uses Gatsby for the front and a headless Netlify CMS to generate the markdown content.
+Made following the JAMstack guidelines, uses Gatsby for the front and a headless Netlify CMS to generate the markdown content.
 Deployed to Netlify.
-order: 1
 ---

 This portfolio.
 Made following the[ JAMstack](https://jamstack.org/) guidelines, uses Gatsby for the front and a headless Netlify CMS to generate the markdown content.
 Deployed to Netlify.